A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: The fastcmprsk package

 where $\bar{\bbeta}_j = \frac{1}{B} \sum_{b=1}^B \tilde{\bbeta}^{(b)}_{j}$.
 Therefore, with $\hat{\sigma}^2_j = \widehat{Cov}(\hat{\beta}_j, \hat{\beta}_j$), a $(1 - \alpha) \times 100\%$ confidence interval for $\bbeta_j$ is given by

 where $z_{1 - \alpha / 2}$ is the $(1 - \alpha) \times 100th$ percentile of the standard normal distribution.
 Since parameter estimation for the Fine-Gray model can be done in linear time using our forward-backward scan algorithm, the collection of parameter estimates obtained by bootstrapping can also be obtained linearly.
-The \code{varianceControl} function controls the parameters used for bootstrapping, that one then passes into the \code{var.control} argument in \code{fastCrr}. \begin{CodeChunk} \begin{CodeInput} R> vc <- varianceControl(B = 100, seed = 2019) R> fit3 <- fastcmprsk::fastCrr(dat$ftime, dat$fstatus, Z, + failcode = 1, cencode = 0, variance = TRUE, + var.control = vc, returnDataFrame = TRUE) # returnDataFrame = TRUE is necessary for CIF estimation (next section)
+The \code{varianceControl} function controls the parameters used for bootstrapping, that one then passes into the \code{var.control} argument in \code{fastCrr}. {These arguments include \code{B}, the number of bootstrap samples to be used and \code{seed}, a non-negative numeric integer to set the seed for resampling}.